-General Remarks The subject property comprises a main door colony style flat located within the Shandon area of Edinburgh where surrounding properties are broadly comparable in terms of age, style and type.
-All local facilities and amenities are available nearby.
-At the time of inspection the general condition of the property appears consistent with its age and type of construction and was generally found to be in good order throughout.
-Some general maintenance and repair work to the external fabric of the building will be required due to its age and type of construction.
-The property has been altered to form its present layout and accommodation and it is assumed all necessary consents were obtained at the time and documentation is available.
-Essential Repairs · None Estimated cost of essential repairs £ Retention recommended?
+General Remarks The subject property comprises a first floor upper flatted dwelling within a two storey block located in the Stockbridge area of Edinburgh.
+At the time of inspection, the general condition of the property appears consistent with its age and type of construction and generally found to be in fair order throughout.
+Some general maintenance and repair works are anticipated as part of an ongoing maintenance programme.
+Externally, the block was generally seen to be in fair condition commensurate with its age, however, general maintenance repair works will now be required.
+Confirmation should be sought with regards to the upkeep, ownership and liability of all outside areas and boundaries pertaining to the subject property.
+Essential Repairs Losential Repairs None.
+Estimated cost of essential repairs £ Retention recommended?
 Yes No Amount £

+Comment on Mortgageability

+In our opinion the property may vary. y forms suitable security for loan purposes subject to the specific lender's criteria which

+Valuations

-Comment on Mortgagea bility In our opinion the property may vary. y forms suitable security for loan purposes subject to the specific lender's criteria which Valuations Market value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary?
-Buy To Let Cases What is the reasonable rangementh Short Assured Tenal ge of monthly rental income for the property assuming a letting on a 6 ncv basis? £ here there is a steady demand for rented accommodation of this type?
-Yes No Declaration Signed Surveyor's name Security Print Code [498764 = 5517] Electronically signed by:- CHRIS HUNTER Professional qualifications Company name MA (Hons) MRICS Graham & Sibbald Address 40 Torphichen Street, Edinburgh, EH3 8JB Telephone 0131 225 1559 Fax 0131 226 3754 eport date 4th April 2025
+Market value in present cor Market value on completion Insurance reinstatement va (to include the cost of total Is a reinspection necessary n of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 510,000 £ 450,000

+Buy To Let Cases

+month Short Assured Tena ge of monthly rental income for the property assuming a letting on a 6 ncy basis?
+There there is a steady demand for rented accommodation of this type? £ Yes No

+Declaration

+Signed Surveyor's name Security Print Code [505544 = 9305] Electronically signed by:- Chris Hunter

+Professional qualifications

+Company name Graham & Sibbald

+Address 40 Torphichen Street, Edinburgh, EH3 8JB

+Telephone

+Fax 0131 226 3754

+eport date 25th April 2025